Introduction to the Root Bodhisattva Vows

-When we take the bodhisattva vows we are promising to refrain from two sets of acts.
-Although these are usually referred to as the root bodhisattva vows and the secondary bodhisattva vows in our Western languages, those are not the actual terms with which they are called in the original languages.
-There are eighteen actions that if committed act as a “root downfall.”
+When we take the bodhisattva vows, we are promising to refrain from two sets of acts.
+Although these are usually referred to as the root bodhisattva vows and the secondary bodhisattva vows in our Western languages, those are not the actual terms they are called in the original languages.
+There are 18 actions that if committed act as a “root downfall.”
 A “root downfall” means a loss of the bodhisattva vows, and it’s called a “downfall” because it leads us downwards in our spiritual development and it hinders our growth of good qualities.
-And the word “root,” it’s called root because this is a root to be eliminated.
-We want to pull out the root that would cause us to fall down.
+The word “root,” is called root because this is a root to be pulled out. eliminated.
+We want to pull out the root that would cause our downfall from being anchored in our vows.
 That’s why it’s called that, according to the commentaries.
-So for short in the West we call them the root bodhisattva vows, but actually we’re vowing to avoid the eighteen root downfalls.
+For short in the West, we call them the root bodhisattva vows, but actually, we’re vowing to avoid the 18 root downfalls.

-Then there are forty-six types of “faulty behaviors” (the literal translation of the term), and these are usually called the “secondary bodhisattva vows.”
-If we transgress one of the root bodhisattva vows with all the factors that are needed in order to lose the vows, we would lose the vows from our mental continuum.
-That didn’t come out very nicely in English, I’m sorry; but maybe you get the idea.
-In other words, there are certain things that have to be present, four things, and if they are present in our attitude when we transgress one of these root vows, you lose all the vows from your mental continuum; you no longer have bodhisattva vows, except in the case of the two exceptions.
-The exceptions are two vows where you don’t even need all four of them complete; if you transgress them you lose the vows.
-These faulty actions, even if the four factors are complete, you don’t lose the bodhisattva vows.
+Further, there are 46 types of “faulty behaviors” (the literal translation of the term), and these are usually called the “secondary bodhisattva vows.”
+If we transgress one of the root bodhisattva vows with all the factors that are needed in order to lose the vows, we lose the vows from our mental continuum.
+In other words, there are certain factors that have to be present, four attitudes, and if they are present in our minds when we transgress one of these root vows, we lose all the vows from our mental continuum; we no longer have bodhisattva vows, except in the case of the two exceptions.
+The exceptions are two vows where we don’t even need all four of them complete; if we merely transgress them, we lose the vows.
+With these 46 faulty actions, however, even if the four factors are complete, we don’t lose the bodhisattva vows.
 That’s the difference.

 By the way, I should mention here, we were saying before that we take the bodhisattva vows for all our lifetimes, all the way up to enlightenment.
-So let’s say I took them in a past lifetime, and in this lifetime I haven’t taken them yet.
-I have all these factors complete.
-If I had taken the vows in this lifetime and if these factors were complete, I would lose the vows from my mental continuum.
-So let’s say these factors are complete before I take it in this lifetime; in such a case, you don’t lose the bodhisattva vows.
-But taking them now for the first time in this lifetime will strengthen what we’ve taken in previous lifetimes.
+Let’s say we took them in a past lifetime and, in this lifetime, we haven’t taken them yet.
+We have all these factors complete.
+If we had taken the vows in this lifetime and if these factors were complete, we would lose the vows from our mental continuum.
+For instance, if these factors are complete before we take the vows in this lifetime, in such a case, we don’t lose the bodhisattva vows.
+However, taking them now for the first time in this lifetime will strengthen what we’ve taken in previous lifetimes.

-Okay, so let’s look at what these root downfalls would be: the so-called “root bodhisattva vows.”
-And although we can find many different commentaries and explanations of them which might be slightly different in their emphasis, we’ll follow Tsongkhapa’s commentary.
-By the way, there are several traditions of bodhisattva vows, deriving from different sutras of the Buddha, and so what the Tibetans follow from one of the Indian traditions is from one sutra (I’m sorry I didn’t look up and remind myself of the name of the sutra), but the Chinese traditions and the traditions that derive from the Chinese tradition have a different set of bodhisattva vows that derive from another sutra, just as the traditions of Vinaya monastic vows that are followed in the Tibetan traditions and in the Chinese traditions are slightly different.
-And although in Theravada, and probably other Hinayana traditions as well, they do assert that there are bodhisattvas and they do assert that before becoming a Buddha you are a bodhisattva, it’s just not a path that most of us would follow; and I’ve never heard of a Theravada version of the bodhisattva vows that such bodhisattvas would take.
-Certainly in Theravada as well they have stories of Buddha in his past lifetimes.
+Let’s look at what these root downfalls would be: the so-called “root bodhisattva vows.”
+Although we can find many different commentaries and explanations of them which might be slightly different in their emphasis, we’ll follow Tsongkhapa’s commentary.
+By the way, there are several traditions of bodhisattva vows, deriving from different sutras of the Buddha, so what the Tibetans follow from one of the Indian traditions is from one sutra (I’m sorry I didn’t look it up to remind myself of the name of the sutra), but the Chinese traditions and the traditions that derive from the Chinese tradition have a different set of bodhisattva vows that derive from another sutra, just as the traditions of Vinaya monastic vows that are followed in the Tibetan and Chinese traditions are slightly different.
+Although in Theravada, and probably other Hinayana traditions as well, they do assert that there are bodhisattvas and they do assert that before becoming a Buddha we are a bodhisattva, it’s just not a path that most of us would follow; and I’ve never heard of a Theravada version of the bodhisattva vows that such bodhisattvas would take.
+Certainly, in Theravada as well, they have stories of Buddha in his past lifetimes.

-So now the eighteen root bodhisattva vows.
-These are the eighteen negative actions that would bring upon a root downfall if we transgress them with all the factors complete.
-With each of these, we need to understand that there’s several things that are stipulated, that are specified, in terms of what it actually means.
+Now, the 18 root bodhisattva vows are 18 negative actions that would bring upon a root downfall if we transgress them with all the factors complete.
+With each of these, we need to understand that there are several things that are stipulated and specified, in terms of what they actually mean.

-The first, which is a negative action that we want to avoid and we’re promising to refrain from, is praising ourselves and or belittling others.
-Now the person to whom we speak such words needs to be somebody in an inferior position to us.
-And our motivation is on the one hand, desire and greed for receiving material profit, praise, love, respect, and so on from that person; and on the other hand, jealousy of the person we belittle.
-And what we say, in terms of praising ourselves and belittling the other person, can either be true or false, it doesn’t matter.
+The first bodhisattva vow, which is a negative action that we want to avoid and that we promise to refrain from, is praising ourselves and/or belittling others.
+Now, the person to whom we speak such words needs to be somebody in an inferior position to us.
+Our motivation is, on the one hand, desire and greed for receiving material profit, praise, love, respect, and so on from that person; on the other hand, there is jealousy of the person we belittle.
+What we say, in terms of praising ourselves and belittling the other person, can either be true or false; it doesn’t matter.

-But if we think in terms of the bodhisattva path, it’s very important with these vows to understand how – if we do what we’re saying we’re going to not do – how that would damage our ability to help others.
-This you have to understand.
-So how would this damage my ability to help others?
-So we analyze, we think about it.
-If we were to meet somebody who said, “I’m the best and everybody else is no good!” would we really trust them?
+Nevertheless, if we think in terms of the bodhisattva path, it’s very important with these vows to understand how if we do what we say we’re going to not do, how that would damage our ability to help others.
+This we have to understand.
+How would this damage our ability to help others?
+We need to analyze and think about it.
+If we were to meet somebody who said, “I’m the best and everybody else is no good,” would we really trust them?
 I don’t know.
 Maybe many Western people would.
 Our whole advertising system is based on that, isn’t it?
 “This is the best soap for washing your clothes; all the others are no good.
 Buy this!”
-But really if we analyze more deeply, they just want to get our money.
-So we have to consider very well, are we going to try to advertise ourselves: “I’m the best bodhisattva.
+If we were to analyze more deeply, we would know that they just want to get our money.
+We have to consider very well if we are going to advertise ourselves: “I’m the best bodhisattva.
 I’m the best one to help you.
 I will solve all your problems.
 Come to me.
-And nobody else is as good as I am.”
-Even if that might be true, that is indicating a very materialistic motivation.
-I mean if it’s based on that; if it’s based on that – that I just want to get more students.
-And so we have to watch out for this.
+Nobody else is as good as I am.”
+Even if this might be true, this is indicating a very materialistic motivation.
+If it’s based on that, that we just want to get more students, then we have to watch out for this.

 What about saying that Buddhism is the best, and all the others are not; the other spiritual paths are not good?
 If we act like that, is that breaking this vow?
 What do you think?